LPG Compound: Chemical Composition of LPG Gas

 In the USA, they don’t use the term LPG often.
 They just call it “Propane”.

-In some countries, like England, you buy propane or butane by name.
+In some countries, like England, they sell two types of gas, buying propane or butane by name.

 This is because the acronyms comes from different languages and syntax.